yast/yast-storage-ng/doc/user-stories/expert-partitioner.md

       * 'File System Id' is not shown
     * set encrypt password (optional)
       * same wizard step than in partition creation (see above)
+* *(pending) and the row selected is a thin pool lv*
+  * sets 'Type' to 'Thin Volume'
+  * sets 'Used Pool' to the selected thin pool
+* *(pending) and only it is possible to add a thin pool lv*
+  * sets 'Type' to 'Thin Pool'

 ##### When we are in the wizard step to select the LV name and type
 * shows two sections: 'Name' and 'Type'